 What I learned

 Organic gardening literature often talks about the rate at which organic fertilizers release nutrients.
 I have found this information to be quite unreliable and have not seen any mention of the source of this information.
 The main Nitrogen source I am currently using is feather meal a low-cost, high Nitrogen fertilizer, which is listed as slow release, taking up to 6 months to break down.
 According to the data I have collected it releases most of it’s Nitrogen in about 10 days or so.
-This is constant with research from the University of California-Davis.
+This is consistant with research from the University of California-Davis.
 Researchers found that feather meal and blood meal (considered quick release) release Nitrogen at close to the same rate.

 It is not a good idea to plant into a freshly mixed batch of grow medium.
 The early increase in soluble nitrogen compounds to toxic levels can damage plant roots.
 As a rule of thumb you should wait at least two weeks after mixing the ingredients.
 This may take even longer when temperatures are low.
 I have heard this before but now I know why.